 Weird indeed.
 Would you believe that Croatia can also be a tax haven?
 Several of the Italian riders on the team have decided to take up residency in Rijeka, or as they would call it Fiume, to get away from the Italian taxman.
 Although we Croatians see our taxman as the ultimate bogeyman, it seems Italians have it even worse.
 Sonny Colbrelli, Valerio Conti and others have chosen good old Fiume as there place of residence.

 So, some people are gay, get over with it.
 But wait, not in the pro peloton.
-Having attended this camp where a bunch of guys in tights spend most of their time in their revealing cycling costumes, discuss the best strategies on how to get rid of leg hair while getting hour long massages makes you think how these are very emasculated guys.
+Having attended this camp where a bunch of guys in tights spend most of their time in their revealing cycling costumes and discuss the best strategies on how to get rid of leg hair while getting hour-long massages makes you think how these are very emasculated guys.
 Yet, even macho soccer has more coming out.
 Weird again.

-The most interesting story sometimes turns up where you least except it.
-A cycling prodigy of a special kind is Gabriella Ekström.
-A 17 year old cycling infatuated girl starts a cycling newsletter and ends up being snatched by Cyclingnews, the most popular road cycling website.
-So starts to make a living scribbling away about cyclists she sees on TV.
+The most interesting story sometimes turns up where you least expect it.
+A cycling prodigy of a different kind is Gabriella Ekström.
+A 17-year-old cycling infatuated girl starts a cycling newsletter and ends up being snatched by Cyclingnews, the most popular road cycling website.
+So, she starts to make a living scribbling away about cyclists she sees on TV.
 Soon the girl grows up to become a cycling TV presenter as well as a cycling team sports director and cyclo-historian.
 Today, a seasoned globetrotter, Gabi can veluminate you with accounts of unpleasant interviews with Lance Armstrong, cycling in Rwanda as well as non-cycling stories about being a tourist in North Korea or collecting tropical fish in the Amazon.
-With the notable exception of unsavvy Croatian specimens the rest of the cycling journalist posse was bunch of people who perhaps love their job even more than the cyclists themselves.
+With the notable exception of unsavvy Croatian specimens the rest of the cycling journalist posse was a bunch of people who perhaps love their job even more than the cyclists themselves.